Midwest Institute for Non-Surgical Therapy

 You may think that varicose veins are only a cosmetic problem, but they can cause intense pain, and without treatment, you can end up with serious complications, such as a nonhealing ulcer.
 Fellowship-trained vascular specialist Goke Akinwande, MD, at Midwest Institute for Non-surgical Therapy (MINT) has extensive experience treating varicose veins, easing your symptoms while curing the underlying cause.
-To learn more about getting rid of your varicose veins, call one of the offices in Creve Coeur, Farmington or St. Louis, Missouri, or book an appointment online today.
+To learn more about getting rid of your varicose veins, call one of our offices conveniently located in St. Louis, MO, Wentzville, MO, Swansea, IL, Evergreen Park, IL, and Chicago, IL, or book an appointment online today.

 Varicose veins are twisted, dark blue or purple blood vessels that most often develop in your legs.
 These gnarled veins usually form in the blood vessels close to your skin.
 You can easily see and feel superficial varicose veins, as they bulge above the skin’s surface.